giohappy/swathProfile/README.txt

 Work flow:
 * Load raster to be sampled into QGIS.
 * Create a shapefile with a baseline in it.
-Currently needs to be in the same projection as the raster, and only one simple polyline is supported (no multi-part lines)
+Currently only one simple polyline is supported (no multi-part lines)
 * Run the plugin
 * Plot the csv file